Uniswap/token-lists/README.md

 The schema is registered in the [SchemaStore](https://github.com/SchemaStore/schemastore), and any file that matches the pattern `*.tokenlist.json` should
 [automatically utilize](https://www.jetbrains.com/help/idea/json.html#ws_json_using_schemas)
-the schema (when supported by your text editor.)
+the JSON schema for the [supported text editors](https://www.schemastore.org/json/#editors).

-In order for your token list to be able to be used, it must pass JSON schema validation.
+In order for your token list to be able to be used, it must pass all JSON schema validation.

 ### Automated

-If you want to automate token listing, e.g. by pulling from a smart contract, or other sources, you can use the npm package to take advantage of the JSON schema for validation and the TypeScript types.
+If you want to automate token listing, e.g. by pulling from a smart contract, or other sources, you can use this npm package to take advantage of the JSON schema for validation and the TypeScript types.
 Otherwise, you are simply working with JSON.
 All the usual tools apply, e.g.:

 ```typescript